artVG/sum_reports/README.md

 # summ_reports
-The only purpose was to make my life eseare.
+The only purpose was to make my life easier.

 All user instructions and examples of reports are in the instructions folder